preservim/vim-thematic/README.markdown

 $ defaults write org.vim.MacVim MMNativeFullScreen 1
 ```

+Note: this latter command may not work as intended for Yosemite.
+(Waiting
+to test on official Yosemite release before filing MacVim bug.)

 ### Q: How can I apply my own custom highlights?

 _thematic_ doesn't yet support theme-specific customization beyond the `-fix`